luccaugusto/anote/README.md

 ## TODO
 ### Shell
-+ implement remove function alternative without dmenu
++ implement remove function alternative without dmenu.
-+ add function to import every todo item from a project
++ add function to import every todo item from a project.

 ### Data
 + Change shell script output format to suit the CLI application as well.
-+ save the date a note was added and increase its priority automattically as time passes
++ save the date a note was added and increase its priority automattically as time passes.
++ Allow tags to have spaces in their name.

 ### CLI
-+ Different modes to show displayed notes: only text, priority + text, completed + text, priority + completed + text
++ Different modes to show displayed notes: only text, priority + text, completed + text, priority + completed + text.
-+ Clock on footer/ Clock mode like nmcnmcppcpcmmcp (whatever, you know what program i'm talking about)
++ Clock on footer/ Clock mode like nmcnmcppcpcmmcp (whatever, you know what program i'm talking about).
-+ Tab to change the selected tag window
++ Tab to change the selected tag window.
-+ enter to make selected window master
++ enter to make selected window master.
++ Key to expand selected tag if not all its notes are displayed.
-+ tick note as complete
++ tick note as complete.
-+ vim bindings
++ vim bindings.
-+ Implement colors: show more prioritary notes in red, mid priority notes in orange, other notes in white
++ Implement colors: show more prioritary notes in red, mid priority notes in orange, other notes in white.
-+ Make a window to hold a shell instance so user can run simple commands inside anote
++ Make a window to hold a shell instance so user can run simple commands inside anote.